LET'S GET BACK TO WORK

 New Safety Recommendations

 As Indiana gets back to work, the state – in accordance with guidance from the Centers for Disease Control (CDC) – has set forth a number of new health and safety recommendations for early care and education providers as they re-open or continue serving families during the COVID-19 pandemic.
 Please review them all here.
-Use this guide to understand what is recommended versus mandatory.

 Drop-off and Pick-up Procedures